Robert Macfarlane (writer): Music

 As a lyricist, librettist and spoken-word performer, Macfarlane has collaborated with numerous musicians.
 With his close friend the musician-singer-actor Johnny Flynn, he wrote two albums: Lost In The Cedar Wood (2021) and The Moon Also Rises (2023).
 He and Flynn adapted Lost In The Cedar Wood into a two-person "story-song" show, which opened at the Globe Theatre in London in January 2022, before a sell-out tour later that year.
 In May 2024, the pair toured a full-length sell-out show called "The River Calls", supported by the "River Band".

 In November 2022 he began working with musician Hayden Thorpe, former frontman of band Wild Beasts, on an adaptation of Macfarlane's book Ness into a full-length album.
 Thorpe released Ness with Domino Records in September 2024, and toured the album in the UK and Europe, with Macfarlane sometimes appearing as co-performer.
 The first live performances of the album were held on the former nuclear-weapons testing site of Orford Ness, which inspired both book and album.
 A defused WE.177 nuclear weapon was placed centrally in the audience.

 In June 2012, Macfarlane wrote the libretto to a "jazz opera" called Untrue Island, composed by the double-bassist Arnie Somogyi, and performed in a former nuclear weapons storage hangar on Orford Ness.

-In January 2025 The Times reported that Macfarlane had recently completed work on the libretto for a full-length choral work called The World Tree, in part a "requiem for the [felled] Sycamore Gap tree", to be premiered in Helsinki by the Helsinki Chamber Choir in November 2025.
+In January 2025 The Times reported that Macfarlane had recently completed work on the libretto for a full-length choral work called The World Tree, in part a "requiem for the [felled] Sycamore Gap tree", composed by the Finnish-Canadian composer Matthew Whittall.
+The World Tree was premiered by the Helsinki Chamber Choir in Helsinki on 18 November 2025.